aksnzhy/xlearn/demo/classification/mushroom/README.rst

 states that there is no simple rule for determining the edibility of a mushroom; no rule like *leaflets three, let it be* for Poisonous Oak and Ivy.

+We have already clear the data and generate a set of features.

-You can find a small portion of data used in this demo in the path ``/demo/classification/mushroom/``.
+You can find the data used in this demo in the path ``/demo/classification/mushroom/``.

 .. __: https://archive.ics.uci.edu/ml/datasets/Mushroom